 - The stacked logo is available when layout demands a narrower option.

 - The logo is not to be used in a colored or white rectangle box.
+If the blue version of the logo is too dark to use on the background it's sitting on, then the white version of the logo should be used.

 - The blue-lettered logo should be used on white or light backgrounds.

 - The white-lettered logo with thin white line around the shield should be used on dark or blue backgrounds.
+(The large blue box here is provided only to show the white version of the logo.
+Boxes are not permitted around the logo in actual use.)

 - The shield is not to be separated from the university name, with the exception of circumstances in which the entire logo will not fit in the space allotted at a legible size (such as the university name badge.)
 Any use of the shield as a stand-alone graphic element must be approved by the Director of University Marketing & Communications.